 There’s nothing quite like the rush of sweet juice that comes from the first bite of a freshly picked fruit or the heightened flavor of a vegetable straight from the farm.
 Oklahoma has plenty of farmers markets with a variety of vendors around the state.
 Take advantage of food at its ripest and stock up on your favorite mouthwatering berries and more at the top farmers markets we’ve outlined here.

 Find a wide variety of treasures at the OSU-OKC Farmers Market at Scissortail Park right in the heart of Oklahoma City.
-If you’re on the hunt for fresh produce, then you’re in luck - over 30 vendors pack this farmers market consistently.
-Pick up everything from tomatoes to peaches as well as Oklahoma made cheeses, organic beef available on the first Saturday of the month, home goods such as herbal soap and hand-crafted baskets, fresh baked bread and certified organic eggs.
+If you’re on the hunt for fresh produce, then you’re in luck - over 30 vendors pack this farmers market each Saturday year round.
+Pick up everything from tomatoes to peaches as well as Oklahoma made cheeses, organic beef, home goods such as herbal soap and hand-crafted baskets, fresh baked bread and certified organic eggs.

 Celebrate everything made and grown in Oklahoma at the Cherry Street Farmers Market, Tulsa’s oldest market for fresh produce.
 With all the Tulsa Farmers' Market offers, you can make everything from a delicious spinach and pecan salad to bacon-wrapped lamb burgers with what you find.
 Don’t forget to pick up a jar of honey, a few nursery plants for your house and some artisan bakery products while you visit their festival-like atmosphere.

 Downtown Edmond becomes the place to be during the Edmond Farmers Market, held twice a week from April to October.
 With rows upon rows of green beans, onions, potatoes, squash, corn, fresh cut flowers and much more, you won’t know where to begin.
 Chances are you’ll walk away with a few bags full of one-of-a-kind products you can’t pass up including wines, pastas, specialty teas, peaches and even some Oklahoma made treats for your canine friend.